 - how members are elected to the parents' committee

 You draw up these regulations at your own discretion.
 You can use model regulations (modelreglement, in Dutch) from the Childcare Parents Representation Organisation (Belangenvereniging van Ouders in de Kinderopvang & Peuterspeelzalen, BOinK).
 If you want to make any changes to the regulations, you require permission from the parents' committee.

 If you do not succeed in setting up a parent’s committee you may be exempt if:

 - your childcare centre hosts at most 50 children

 - your childminding agency has at most 50 childminders

-You must be able to prove that you have tried to set up a parents’ committee.
-You must also make sure parents are involved on issues on which a parent’s committee normally advises.
-You should be able to show this upon inspection.
+You must be able to prove that you have put reasonable effort in trying to set up a parents’ committee.
+You must also make sure parents are consulted alternatively (alternatieve ouderraadpleging, in Dutch) on issues on which a parent’s committee normally advises.
+You should be able to prove this upon inspection of your childcare facilities.